 The future is always already then, as then is the future, so it is/n't written.
-Some tomorrows are maybe yesterdays' correct prediction and if you're still blind enough to believe man is the axis of his own spinning destiny, consider the wisdom of that hedonistic and empathic era known as the 70s --a scant 40 odd years ago, though it seems like it hasn't even happened yet--when we were much more collectively decadent and forward-thinking (about some things).
-Now it's all just a pipe dream, a smoke cloud we let be wrest from our collective gasp at the first clenched lung of trouble.
-We had the sexual, spiritual, and psychedelic revolution in the mainstream, but we let it slip through our fingers.
-We were too hungover to find suitable hip answers to the terror of AIDS, and wearying, streaked excesses of home video.
-The low-res saturation that Nigel Kneale predicted in his 1968 BBC mini-series YEAR OF THE SEX OLYMPICS now unleashed the sleaze and violence we'd been too scared to go to the inner city or X-rated cinema to see.
-We finally saw the dead end of vice, and the sheer number of grisly misogynist titles made us turn away... but not from the screen.
-From each other, each pair of eyes hiding a killer, maybe.
-And the walls of horror at the video store did widen and worsen.
+Some tomorrows are maybe yesterdays' correct prediction and if you ever believed man the axis of his own spinning destiny, consider the wisdom of that hedonistic and empathic era known as the 70s --a scant 40 odd years ago, though it seems like it hasn't even happened yet--a time when we were much more collectively decadent and forward-thinking (about some things).
+Now it's all just a pipe dream, a smoke cloud we let be wrest from our collective lungs at the first wheezy indication of long-term damage.
+We let the revolution slip through our fingers.
+We were too hungover to find suitable hip answers to the terror of AIDS, and then the wearying, streaked excesses of home video, and the death of John Lennon (completing a JFK, MLK trifecta) made us realize how ugly the world really is.
+The low-res saturation that Nigel Kneale predicted in his 1968 BBC mini-series YEAR OF THE SEX OLYMPICS unleashed a televisual level sleaze and violence we'd been too scared to go to the inner city or X-rated cinema to hitherto know existed.
+We finally saw the dead end of vice, and the sheer number of grisly misogynist titles made us turn away... but not from the screen, from each other.